Research at Banham Zoo

 All research done at the zoo must follow our research procedures and be approved by our Research Coordinator and Animal Manager.
 To download a copy of our research procedure or research application form please see below.

-If you have any other research related questions or would like to submit a completed research form, please contact our Research Coordinator, Sara Goatcher, at firstname.lastname@example.org or send forms to Research Coordinator, Banham Zoo, Kenninghall Road, Banham, Norfolk, NR16 2HE
+If you have any other research related questions or would like to submit a completed research form, please contact our Conservation Coordinator, Sarah Lee, at firstname.lastname@example.org or send forms to Conservation Coordinator, Banham Zoo, Kenninghall Road, Banham, Norfolk, NR16 2HE